tshepang/blog-movies/content/movies/2013 movie review.rst

 characters
 ----------

-My **favorite character** is the honorable martial arts intructor in Redbelt_, played by Chiwetel Ejiofor.
+My **favorite character** is the honorable martial arts instructor in Redbelt_, played by Chiwetel Ejiofor.
 The most **desirable gal** is the love interest in `In Bruges`_.